-Event metrics are used to justify your event strategy, evaluate ROI, and determine the ultimate success of your event goals and objectives.
-Crunching the numbers may not be quite as fun as hosting the event itself, but the results are pretty darn satisfying—and it’s much easier than you think!
+Event metrics can help you justify your event strategy, evaluate ROI, and determine the ultimate success of your event goals and objectives.
+Crunching the numbers may not be quite as fun as hosting the event, but using the data is incredibly useful—and it’s easier than you think!

 Event metrics help answer key questions, such as:

 - Are attendees taking the desired action, such as redeeming a coupon or posting about your organization on social media?

 - Which marketing channels helped you meet your goals?

 - Is it worth hosting the event again?

 With these numbers in hand, you’ll be able to confidently prove that your event was a hit by generating new leads, generating ROI, or meeting other targets.

 Key metrics you should be tracking (and how to calculate them)

 If generating revenue is the ultimate goal of your event, then these metrics are essential.